humzak711/PlagueRAT/PlagueRCE/README.md

 Encryption mode (NOT RECOMMENDED):<br>
-ENCRYPTION MODE DOES NOT SUPPORT LARGE INPUT OR OUTPUT DATA Before using encryption mode, please note that it will not work properly with large input or output data and therefore I do not recommend using encryption mode at all.<br>
+ENCRYPTION MODE DOES NOT SUPPORT LARGE INPUT OR OUTPUT DATA AND IS THEREFORE NOT RECOMMENDED Before using encryption mode, please note that it will not work properly with large input or output data and therefore I do not recommend using encryption mode at all.<br>